dheru94/rag-based-chatbot/readme.md

 <!-- You can replace this with a real screenshot -->

 ## 🚀 Features
-💬 Ask questions about your uploaded PDF (e.g., Chemistry textbook)
+💬 Ask questions about Chemistry textbook class 12th

 🔎 Retrieval-based: answers only from the book using FAISS vector store